-- As we are now in dispute under the Act, I/we concur in the appointment of Agreed Surveyor's name [see note 13] to act as agreed surveyor. - As we are now in dispute under the Act, I/we do not agree with your proposal for agreed surveyor and propose as an alternative to act as agreed surveyor or as my/our surveyor if you do not concur.
+As we are now in dispute under the Act, I/we concur in the appointment of Agreed Surveyor's name [see note 13] to act as agreed surveyor.

+As we are now in dispute under the Act, I/we do not agree with your proposa for agreed surveyor and propose

+as an alternative to act as agreed surveyo and contact details

+not concur.

 As we are now in dispute under the Act, I/we shall be appointing:

+,

 to act as my/our surveyor.

-Delete two of the three options as appropriate.
+Delete two of the three options as appropri ate.

+You rs sincerely

+Sign ned: Date:

+Nan ne: Print name/s

-Please note all joint owners should sign.
-Please also print your name/s and date the letter.
+se note all joint owners should sign.

+Plea ise also print your name/s and date the lette er.

-PART 6: Further Information
+Further Information